 Cost Benefits of Tijuana Medical Tourism

-Cost alone is one of the most prominent reasons that a medical tourist may travel to Mexico, particularly Tijuana, for treatment.
+Cost alone is one of the most prominent reasons that a medical tourist may travel to Mexico, particularly Tijuana, for health care and treatment.
 The complications and general inaccessibility of the U.S. health care system can result in insurmountable costs for the average person.
 Financial hardships for cancer patients and their families can be a massive burden that can continue even among survivors of cancer.

-The exact cost of your treatment will vary based on numerous factors, particularly the type of cancer that you have, the area it affects, and the form of treatment that you require.
+The exact cost of your treatment will vary based on numerous factors, particularly the type of cancer that you have, the area it affects, and the form of medical care and treatment that you require.
 According to estimates, the average cost of initial treatment is about $43,000 per year.
 Ongoing costs are around $5,500 per year.
 Most estimates show that the average costs are typically highest in a patient’s last year of life at about $109,000 per year on average.

 These are massive costs for the average person.
 The financial hardship of receiving cancer treatment can result in a loss of savings and potential bankruptcy.
 The threat of high costs can also prevent people from seeking out necessary treatment that could ultimately remove the cancer cells and prolong their lives.